Which Type of Pool Treatment is Right for My Pool?

 Owning a pool is marvelous; it provides endless relaxation and aquatic fun for you and your family.
 But being a pool owner is a lot of responsibility.
 Proper pool cleaning and maintenance are critical.
-And keeping out leaves is only half the battle.
+And keeping out leaves is a small part of the job.
 You must ensure your pool water is free of pathogens and harmful bacteria.
 How can you make the cleaning process easier?
 A pool treatment.
 Keep reading to find out which type of pool treatment is right for you.

 What is a Pool Treatment, and What Does It Do?